Gradient Noise

 Octaves

-With the normalization and smoothing enable, bump the resolution of the noise up to 200×200.
+With normalization and smoothing enabled, bump the resolution of the noise up to 200×200.
 The result is definitely better than white noise, but the texture lacks features.
-It looks worms crawled across some loose soil.
+It looks like worms crawled across some loose soil.
 We fix this by blending octaves of noise together.
-Just as before, big features must be assigned more weight and fine details less weight.
+Just as with pyramids of value noise, big features must be assigned more weight and fine details less weight.

-We want the weights to sum to 1.
-This constraint means we can solve for the unknown denominator:
+We want the weights to sum to 1 to keep the noise normalized.
+This constraint helps us solve for the unknown denominator:

 The sums are just one less than the next power of 2.
 In general, we compute \(d\) with this shortcut:

-Our fractalNoise function loops through the octaves, calls upon the regular noise function to produce each octave's random number, and computes a weighted sum of all the values:
+Raising 2 to the power \(n\) is equivalent to left-shifting 1 by \(n\).
+We use this fact to implement the fractalNoise function, which loops through the octaves, calls upon the regular noise function to produce each octave's noise value, and computes a weighted sum of all the values:

 fractalNoise(p, octaveCount) {